igorkf/gpu-uark/README.md

 We tried to connect to a specific node, but this node doesn't "know" who is trying to connect.
 In this case, we need to add our public key in the node's authorized keys list.

 1. Open a new terminal on your local machine (note connected to the cluster)
-2. Create a public key:
+2. Create a public key (if you don't have one):
     ```
     ssh-keygen
     ```